Memorial Day Fast Facts

 (CNN)Here's a look at Memorial Day, a day honoring American soldiers who died serving the country in wars.
-In 2017, Memorial Day will be on May 29th.
+It is observed annually in the United States on the last Monday in May.

 Facts: